Skip to main content

 The charge was introduced in 1990 and calculated by multiplying the property’s rateable value, determined by the Valuation Office Agency (VOA), part of HMRC, against one of two poundage multipliers, based on the property’s rateable value.

-The lower multiplier of 49.9p is for small businesses with a rateable value below £51,000 and the standard multiplier, which is 51.2p in the £1.00, is used for those properties with a rateable value above that amount.
+For 2025-2026, the lower multiplier of 49.9p is for small businesses with a rateable value below £51,000 and the standard multiplier, which is 55.5p in the £1.00, is used for those properties with a rateable value above that amount.

 These are set annually by Central Government and passed to the Council.